SpamScope/mail-parser/README.md

 ## Description

 mail-parser takes as input a raw email and generates a parsed object.
-This object is a tokenized mail with the all parts of mail and some indicator:
+This object is a tokenized email with some indicator:
   - body
   - headers
   - subject